 The cast of characters and the authors who wrote their parts is as follows:

 Katie: Chiquitita (me)

 Steve: Sir Glenn

 I claim no part in actually writing the parts narrated by the other characters, but I did come up with the idea so, technically, it's my story.
-The other authors just helped me write it . . .
+The other authors just helped me to write it.

 OK, that's enough of author notes and disclaimers.
 Let's just get to the story.